scribe-security/docs/docs/other-integrations/admission-controller.md

 > Credentials will be stored as a secret named `admission-controller-scribe-cred`.

-## OCI registry integration
+## OCI Evidence integration
-Admission supports both storage and verification flows for `attestations` and `statement` objects using an OCI registry as an evidence store. <br />
+Admission supports both storage and verification flows for `attestations`  and `statement` objects utilizing OCI registry as an evidence store.

-Using OCI registry as an evidence store allows you to upload and verify evidence across your supply chain in a seamless manner.
+Using OCI registry as an evidence store allows you to upload, download and verify evidence across your supply chain in a seamless manner.

+Related flags:
+* `--oci` Enable OCI store.
+* `--oci-repo` - Evidence store location.

+### Dockerhub limitation
+Dockerhub does not support the subpath format for images

+### OCI Repo flag
+`oci-repo` setting indicates the location in a registry under which the evidence are stored.
+It must be a dedicated location in a OCI registry. for example, `scribesecuriy.jfrog.io/my_docker-registry/evidence`.

+> Full value path `config.attest.cocosign.storer.OCI.repo`.

+### Dockerhub limitation
+Dockerhub does not support the subpath format, `oci-repo` should be set to your account name.
+For example, `scribesecurity`

+> Some registries allow multi layer format for repo names.

 ### Before you begin

+Evidence can be stored in any accusable registry.
-- Write access to upload evidence using the `valint` tool
+* Valint tool - Write access is required for upload (generate).
+* Admission controller - Read access is required for download (verify).

-- Read access to download evidence for the admission controller
+You must setup a secret with the required access for the admission to use (`imagePullSecret`).
-- Evidence can be stored in any accessible registry

 ### Procedure
 1. Install admission with evidence store [oci-repo].
     - [oci-repo] is the URL of the OCI repository where all evidence will be uploaded.
     - For image targets only: Attach the evidence to the same repo as the uploaded image.
       Example: If you upload an image `example/my_image:latest`, read access is required for `example/my_image` (oci-repo).

 2. If [oci-repo] is a private registry, attach permissions to the admission with the following steps:
     1. Create a secret:
     ```bash
     kubectl create secret docker-registry [secret-name] --docker-server=[registry_url] --docker-username=[username] --docker-password=[access_token] -n scribe
     ```
     > Note: The `oci-repo` must be hosted on the `oci-url` you're adding the secret to.
-    Example: `oci-repo=my_org.jfrog.io/docker-public-local` while `oci-url=my_org.jfrog.io`
+    Example: `oci-repo=my_dockerhub_org` while `oci-url=my_dockerhub_org`

 3. Install admission with an OCI registry as the evidence store:
     ```bash